Scintilla-Network/signatures/README.md

 ## Credits

 This library builds upon the excellent work of:

 - [noble-curves](https://github.com/paulmillr/noble-curves) by Paul Miller
 - [noble-post-quantum](https://github.com/paulmillr/noble-post-quantum) by Paul Miller

 Both libraries are audited and maintained with support from various blockchain foundations.
+A big thank for their contributions to the crypto community.